rbtluisenriquerbt/Piscine42/README.md

 It was an amazing experience.
 Highly recommended!

-Projects:
+PROJECTS:

 Santastua - You should draw a tree with a door and lock,  with a size according to the the parameter entered via command line.

 EvalExpr - A calculator that receives an string as an expresion and returns you the result.

 Match and Match - A comparator of strings in which the caracter * can be replaced with anything you want to make it match.
+It contains 2 folders.
+MatchTest to evaluate wheter it matches and MatchCounter to count how many times it matches.
+Ex.

 Rush - It should display a box with different characters according to the kind of rush.

 Basic Programs - This folder contains all the basic programs which can be usefull in some future.
 For more info, go inside the folder.